sapcc/hermescli/README.md

 Flags:
-      --action string           filter events by an action --domain-id string        filter events by the domain ID -h, --help                    help for list
+      --action string           filter events by an action -A, --all-projects            include all projects and domains (admin only) (alias for --project-id '*') -h, --help                    help for list
-      --initiator-id string     filter events by an initiator ID --initiator-name string   filter events by an initiator name -l, --limit uint              limit an amount of events in output --outcome string          filter events by an outcome --over-10k-fix            workaround to filter out overlapping events for > 10k total events (default true) --project-id string       filter events by the project ID -s, --sort strings            supported sort keys include time, observer_type, target_type, target_id, initiator_type, initiator_id, outcome and action each sort key may also include a direction suffix supported directions are ":asc" for ascending and ":desc" for descending
+      --initiator-id string     filter events by an initiator ID --initiator-name string   filter events by an initiator name -l, --limit uint              limit an amount of events in output --outcome string          filter events by an outcome --over-10k-fix            workaround to filter out overlapping events for > 10k total events (default true) --project-id string       filter events by the project or domain ID (admin only) -s, --sort strings            supported sort keys include time, observer_type, target_type, target_id, initiator_type, initiator_id, outcome and action each sort key may also include a direction suffix supported directions are ":asc" for ascending and ":desc" for descending